neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

 .. py:function:: gds.graph.project(graph_name: str, node_spec: Any, relationship_spec: Any, **config: Any) -> GraphResult

     Creates a named graph in the catalog for use by algorithms.
-# FIXME - how to document GraphResult here

 .. py:function:: gds.graph.project.cypher(graph_name: str, node_spec: Any, relationship_spec: Any, **config: Any) -> GraphResult

     Creates a named graph in the catalog for use by algorithms.